 #3 Don’t Forget About Sound - A good audio track is important in any video!
 However, it can be even more important in a 360° video.
 Not only will good 360° (or spatial) audio help immerse your viewers in the scene, you can actually use spatial audio to help tell your story.
 Without adding some large obnoxious animated arrow on the screen, how else might you get your viewer to turn around and see the action unfolding behind them?
 Many modern 360 cameras will capture spatial audio internally, however, we always recommend an external microphone to get the best results.
 Professional spatial mics start at just a few hundred dollars.
 Spend the extra few bucks, it will be worth every penny!
 There are also plenty of spatial audio post-production tools now available that will make your audio processing pain-free.

 #4 Move With Caution! - One of the most common complaints I hear about 360° video is that it makes people feel motion sick or nauseous.
 Many 360° professionals will tell you this is due to the camera moving.
 However, this is only partially true.
 Camera movement in a 360° scene can make the viewer feel nauseous, yes.
 However, how you move the camera is more of the determining factor than if you move the camera.
 If you do plan to move your camera, use steady, smooth and constant motion.
 That said, I still caution you to only move the camera if it makes complete sense for the story you are trying to tell.
 Acceleration, deceleration and shaky cameras cause most nausea in VR and 360° video, not movement in general.
-One other trick that can also help reduce the feeling of motion sickness is to put your user ‘inside’ of a stationary object while they are moving.
+Another trick that can also help reduce the feeling of motion sickness is to put your user ‘inside’ of a stationary object while they are moving.
 Think in a car, wearing a helmet, or in the cockpit of a spaceship.

 #5 Fill Your Scene - I can't tell you how many 360° videos I've seen that are almost good.
 The story is there, the actors are well-rehearsed, the camera quality is high and the audio track is on point.
 However, I see far too often that people forget 360° video is all around you!
-To help ensure your 360° video is engaging, try filling your entire scene with interesting visual stimuli, background actors and/or extras.
-Choosing interesting locations can also help create a ‘full scene’.
+To help ensure your 360° video is engaging, try filling your entire scene with interesting visual stimuli, background actors, etc. Choosing interesting locations can also help create a ‘full scene’.
 In some instances, you can even tell an entire second or third story within one video by placing secondary action outside the user's natural forward gaze.
 Or have a little fun and add a few easter eggs for your viewers to find along the way.
 This will help ensure your content is not only engaging but can also drive users to come back and watch your video again and again looking for new exciting bits they may have missed the first time.

 #6 Know When To Say No - Telling someone no is difficult, especially if that person wants to give you money to do something you love!
 However, not all video makes for a good 360 video.
 There are many situations when traditional 2D video will do a much better job of telling a story when compared to 360° video.
 If you do choose to create something in 360°, make sure you understand the why behind what!
 360° video can be incredibly challenging top produce at a high level, if you do decide 360° is the best option to tell your story, be sure you know why.
 This will help you and the industry at large continue to create interesting and engaging 360° content for years to come.